Tractable Uncertainty-Aware Meta-Learning: Acknowledgments

-The authors acknowledge the MIT SuperCloud \citep{supercloud} and Lincoln Laboratory Supercomputing Center for providing HPC resources that have contributed to the research results reported within this paper.
-The authors would like to thank MISTI MIT-France for supporting this research.
-C.A. further acknowledges support from Mines Paris Foundation.
-N.A. acknowledges support from the Edgerton Career Development Professorship.
+The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing computing resources that have contributed to the results reported within this paper.
+This work was supported in part by the MIT-IBM Watson AI Lab, the MIT-Google Program for Computing Innovation, the MIT-Amazon Science Hub, Netflix, and Jane Street.